 Given the political potential of education, there have been numerous attempts to use education as a way of indoctrination.
 Sometimes it is covert.
 At other times, it is over.
 Sometimes it is subliminal; other times, it is deliberate.
 However, political forces have always used education rankings to further certain world views.
 Today, numerous educationists and political thinkers in India are afraid that a deliberate attempt to use education to support social-religious indoctrination might be the new education best high schools policy agenda.

 Ralph Waldo Emerson said: “Not gold, but only teachers can make people great and strong the persons who for truth and honor; sake stand fast and suffers long.
 It is they who build a nation’s pillar deep and lift them to the sky”.
 The teaching profession is a bed of roses.
 A good teacher is always his/her student’s guide, friend, and philosopher.
 A boy looked at the sticker on a car, which said, “Trees are friends.”
 He challenged this statement, started cutting trees, saying that, “Trees are not our friends, but our enemies.”
 When asked why he thought so.
 He said in his science textbooks it was stated: “trees bring rain.”
-Since his village gets flooded every rainy season, so he thought that “all trees must be cut down.”
+Since his village gets flooded every, so he thought that “all trees must be cut down.”
 Confucius wrote, “If you plan for a year, plant a seed.
 If for 10 years, plant a tree.
 If 100 years, teach the people.”
 Literacy is not enough.
 It is good to have a population, which can read, but infinitely better to have people able to distinguish what is worth reading.
 With overcrowded classrooms and ill-paid teachers, coaching classes are the commercial fallout of a system bursting out of the seams.
-How can idealism be expected from someone as concerned about the quality of LIFO you and me?
+How can idealism be expected from someone as of LIFO you and me?